kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 # HelloWorld Example

-Let us create a minimal graphQL server and access it through client tool **graphiQL** .
-This will be based on nodejs,express,apollo server.This will be a simple API which will return a greeting message.
+We will create a simple API that returns a greeting message and access it using **graphiQL** .
+This example is based on NodeJS,Express and Apollo server.
 You will learn to put together all the concepts together .

-## step 1: setting up express
+## Step 1: Setting up Express

-ExpressJS is a web application framework that provides you with a simple API to build websites, web apps and back ends.For handling http requests efficiently we will  be building a GraphQL server on the top of express framework.
+ExpressJS is a web application framework that helps you build websites, web applications.In this example,we will build a GraphQL API on top of the Express framework.

- create a folder **hello-world-server** add a **package.json** , give a name to the package .
-Since we are using this package internally lets make it private.
+a.
+Create a folder **hello-world-server** .Add a **package.json** , and give a name to the package .
+Since we this package will be used internally we shall declare it private.

 ```javascript
 {